 - Use butter at room temperature if using a hand blender or stand mixer.
 If doing this by hand, use melted butter.

-- Instead of coffee decoction, you can also mix 1/2 tsp instant coffee powder in 2 tbsp warm milk and use it
+- Instead of coffee decoction, you can also mix ½ teaspoon instant coffee powder in 2 tablespoon warm milk and use it

 - The nutritional info is for one cookie